Madagascar's most luxurious lodge

 - Helicopter flights

 On the private Nosy Ankao island, sat off the northeastern coast of Madagascar and accessible only by helicopter, Miavana is a true paradise that sets new standards in luxury for the region.
 Among forests skirted by sand beaches, turquoise bays and reefs, it provides a perfect setting for personalised land and marine adventures.
+Not only does it protect large sections of land and the ocean, but it also empowers the local community.

 14 vast villas line the western side of the island, just a few steps from the beach, for fabulous Indian Ocean sunset views and come with one, two or three bedrooms as well as a kitchenette, lounge, private deck and pool.
 Muted tones of sand, wood and water are reflected in the modern design alongside local materials and handcrafted pieces.